-A rollout switch is a safety device that detects abnormal flame conditions in a furnace and shuts off the system to prevent hazards.
+A HVAC rollout switch is a safety device that detects abnormal flame conditions in a furnace and shuts off the system to prevent hazards.

 The flame rollout switch senses when flames extend outside the combustion chamber, triggering the shutdown to protect your home and equipment.